ibm-cloud-docs/cloud-infrastructure/data-migration-diy.md

 2. Make sure that the IP network spaces don't overlap.
 Your VPC IP address must not be present in the classic infrastructure IP range.
 3. Make sure that your classic infrastructure data centers are able to connect to VPC.

-To create {{site.data.keyword.tg_full_notm}} and establish connection between classic and VPC, review the following information:
+To create {{site.data.keyword.tg_full_notm}} and establish the connection between classic and VPC, review the following information:
 * [Planning for {{site.data.keyword.tg_full_notm}}](/docs/transit-gateway?topic=transit-gateway-helpful-tips)
 * [Ordering {{site.data.keyword.tg_full_notm}}](/docs/transit-gateway?topic=transit-gateway-ordering-transit-gateway)